 In addition, we can use specific nutrients to support healthy blood flow and oxygenation to the brain and support healthy platelet aggregation and blood viscosity.

 These beneficial substances include:

 - Cayenne (Capsaicin)

-Finally, we must evaluate and address the presence of any aggravating or causative factors (as listed above).
+This article covers just a few of the important factors related to understanding and treating neural degeneration.
+We must evaluate and address the presence of any aggravating or causative factors (as listed above).
 When all related factors are successfully treated, it is possible to slow down the neurodegenerative process and improve all aspects of brain function and health.

 For a personalized evaluation, please contact Healing Partnership at 760.943.7848 or email us at firstname.lastname@example.org